Alternative Transportation to Campus

 Ride with Ben Franklin Transit - FREE!

 CBC is proud to partner with Benton Franklin Transit to offer all current CBC students and employees free ridership.
 Need a ride to campus?
 Having trouble getting to work?
 Just show your CBC ID with the current quarter sticker for free rides on BFT Connect and all routes offered by Benton Franklin Transit.

 Preferred Parking for Carpooling

 Did you know CBC has designated carpool spots for those who share a ride to campus?
-Stop by the Security Office in the V Building to receive a free carpool pass.
-Pick up the Carpool Parking Permit Application for a full list of rules and regulations.
+Stop by the Security Office in the V Building to pick up the Carpool Parking Permit Application or click here for a full list of rules and regulations.

 Biking to Campus